JordanAceto/angelo_modular/CEM3320_LPF_plug_in_board/README.md

 -RV2 (center trim): trims the center frequency of the filter.
 Turn CW for higher center frequency and CCW for lower center frequency.
 Adjust to taste.

 -RV3 (feedback trim): trims the maximum amount of feedback.
 Turn CW for more maximum feedback and CCW for less maximum feedback.
 Exercise caution when adjusting this, as extreme settings can result in loud oscillations which could damage your ears or speakers if you are monitoring the sound with a loud amplifier.
 If you set this trimmer to be right on the edge of oscillation when about +2 volts is applied to the feedback CV input then make sure to sweep the frequency through its entire range, as a setting that doesn't squeal at certain frequency settings may squeal at other settings.

-## Parts Ordering
-The BOM has a link to a Mouser project with the majority of the parts needed to build the board, with the exception of the CEM3320.
-There is a link to the synthcube parts page, where the AS3320 is available.
-This is a functionally equivalent part that is currently in production.

-Gerbers can be generated from the kicad_docs.

-## License
-CC by 4.0